Instructions for Form 990

 Include furniture, furnishings, electronics, appliances, linens, and other similar items.
 They do not include food, paintings,

 antiques and other objects of art, jewelry and gems (other than costume jewelry), and collections.

-A person who receives compensation for providing services to the organization but who is not treated as an employee
+An individual or organization that receives compensation for providing services to the organization but who is not treated

 .
 See Pub.
 1779 for more information.

 , if all four of the following circumstances applied at all times during the organization's tax year:

 The member was not compensated as an officer or other employee of the organization or of a related organization (see the instructions for Schedule R (Form 990), Related Organizations and Unrelated Partnerships), except as provided in